 Distribution and status

-Found in the southern part of South Australia, south of Nuriootpa, in scrub on sandy loams or sand over limestone.
+Found in the southern part of South Australia, south of Nuriootpa, growing in scrub on sandy loams or sand over limestone.
 Also found in Victoria.
 Native.
 Common in South Australia.
 Common in Victoria.

 NRM regions: Adelaide and Mount Lofty Ranges, Northern and Yorke, South Australian Murray-Darling Basin, South East